403-html/403-html/README.md

 - 🌲 TypeScript Playwright (also Cypress) user
 - 🐍 Python hobbyist
 - 🍫 Sweets fan; a bajaderka junky

-## Academic Background

-I completed my education at a IT technical high school, but I'm a firm believer in valuing experience over a degree.
-The real-world challenges and hands-on experiences have been my greatest teachers.

 ## GitHub Stats